 The Hemingway cocktail lounge is positioned for the sunset.
 The restaurant serves international and local dishes from brunch through dinner.
 For a glamping property, the food and beverage operation is more developed than most beach hotels this size.
 The infinity pool overlooks the ocean.
 The combination of pool, lounge, and beachfront creates a full evening programme without leaving the property.

 Four tent categories cover solo travellers through families.
-The Outpost Tent from $92 is the entry point with a king bed and en-suite.
+The Outpost Tent is the entry point with a king bed and en-suite.
 The Family Tent (king plus two singles) accommodates groups at the same rate as the Ocean View.
 The kids' club handles children while parents use the pool or spa.
 The range means Bali Beach Glamping serves a wider audience than most boutique properties.

 Continental breakfast included.
 An infinity pool, spa, yoga shala, and wedding venue (capacity 120) complete the property.
 Renewable energy, waste reduction, and ecosystem support programmes.
 Kids' club available.
 The west coast sunset position means guests face directly into the Indian Ocean as it goes orange every evening.
 Number one on TripAdvisor for all of Tabanan.